Hala-INTJ/Final_Project/README.md

 - Week 1:
     - Initial meeting with the plant supervisor
     - 13 Excel spreadsheets were collected
+    - Preliminary review of data in excel spreadsheets
+    - Prepared an overiew document with clarification questions for the plant supervisor [](.xls)
     - The plant supervisor provided the following diagram for the process:
     ![](https://github.com/Hala-INTJ/Final_Project/blob/main/Resources/Process.png)